OXIGEN salud

 Respiratory conditions

-In Spain, about 2.5 million people have COPD, making it the fourth leading cause of death in the country and the third worldwide.
-It is mostly found in adults between 40 and 80 years old, and the group with the most cases is men between 70 and 80.
+In Spain, it is estimated that around 2.5 million people suffer from COPD, making it the fourth leading cause of death in the country and the third worldwide.

 Shall we call you?